 The following structural risks affect usability, sustainability, or table experience:

-Content vacuum, with no procedural support for mission, location, or opposition generation
+Content vacuum, with virtually no procedural support for mission, location, or opposition generation

 Onboarding wall, requiring extensive pre-play system mastery for both GM and players